browniebroke/browniebroke.com/_posts/2019-04-24-How-I-made-1000-of-website-more-secure.md

 ## Results

 After this got merged, I wanted to see my change propagated to the [gatsbyjs.org](https://gatsbyjs.org) site.
-Some time later, after this got deployed, here it was:
+I checked again and here it was:

 ![Gatsbyjs.org security headers report after](/assets/images/gatbsyjs-security-headers-after.png)